versacommerce/versacommerce-cli/README.md

 #### `vc-theme watch`

-The `vc-theme watch` subcommand is used to synchronize local files to the Theme API.
+The `vc-theme watch` subcommand is used to synchronize local files with the Theme API.
 Usage:

 ```sh
 $ vc-theme watch